 Discover the proven HOT System that generated $2 billion in shareholder value.
 “The Unfair Advantage: Weaponizing the Hypomanic Toolbox” reveals the revolutionary framework for breaking organizational stagnation.

-What Are the Three Implementation Waves?
+What Are the Implementation Waves?

 Wave 1: The Transformation (First 30 Days)